jj1and/KRD/README.md

   * You can create a vivado project by running tcl scripts.
 The update rate will be slow it's beacause  some sources are managed manually.

 * project_rtl
-  * This codes are old ones.
+  * These codes are old ones.
 Very similar to "trash".

 * trash
   * Trash code.
 I save them just in case.